 Create a suppression rule

-- To suppress alerts at the management group level, use Azure Policy
+- To suppress alerts for a management group, use Azure Policy.

-- To suppress alerts at the subscription level, you can use the Azure portal or the REST API as explained below
+- To suppress alerts for subscriptions, use the Azure portal or the REST API.

-To create a rule directly in the Azure portal:
+To create a rule for a specific alert in the Azure portal:

 - Name - A name for the rule.
 Rule names must begin with a letter or a number, be between 2 and 50 characters, and contain no symbols other than dashes (-) or underscores (_).

 - Reason - Select one of the built-in reasons or 'other' to specify your own reason in the comment.

 - Expiration date - An end date and time for the rule.
 Rules can run for up to six months.

 You select Simulate to see the number of previously received alerts that would have been dismissed if the rule was active.

 You can also select the Suppression rules button in the Security Alerts page and select Create suppression rule to enter the details of your new rule.